Lekszander/leksblog/content/pages/about.md

 ## Conjure Club

 This page wouldn't be complete without a shoutout to [Conjure](https://conjure.etsmtl.ca) itself.
 Thanks to its administrators' efforts and our university's very proactive stance towards student groups, Conjure has flourished tremendously in the past 10 years.
 Through the years, we've been sponsored by **Electronic Arts, Ubisoft, Warner Brothers, Behaviour Interactive, Square Enix, Eidos, Beenox, Unity3D, Ludia, Redbull and Google**.
-We've organized the Montreal chapter of the Global Game Jam
+We've organized the Montreal chapter of the Global Game Jam for a number of years now, welcoming around 400 participants in 2016!

+Conjure has been a home for me since I've joined it.
+Its members are like a family to me and working with them has been nothing but a pleasure.
+This club has given me the means to achieve my dream of working in the industry and for that the least I can do is say thank you!